act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishing-style-not-based-on-color-alone-88407d.md

 #### Passed Example 1

-This link, that is distinguishable by color from the other text in the same line, uses the default styling of links which underlines them in most browsers, making it a distinguishing style.
+This link, that is distinguishable by color from the other text in the same line, uses a style similar to the default styling of links which underlines them in most browsers, making it a distinguishing style.

 ```html
 <style>